ekowtaylor/ipv6_ipv4_gateway_owrt/README.md

 # IPv4↔IPv6 Dual-Stack Gateway - Complete Guide

+> **⚡ NOW IN SINGLE DEVICE MODE** - Simplified for easier maintenance!
+>
+> This gateway has been streamlined to handle **ONE device at a time** with:
+> - ✅ **No threading** - Simple main loop
+> - ✅ **70% less code** - 600 lines vs 2130 lines
+> - ✅ **Much easier to troubleshoot**
+> - ✅ All the same features (DHCP, SLAAC, port forwarding, WAN monitoring)
+>
+> *Complex multi-device version backed up as `ipv4_ipv6_gateway_complex.py.backup`*

-**Flexible dual-stack gateway with per-device MAC registration for NanoPi R5C running OpenWrt**
+**Flexible dual-stack gateway with MAC registration for NanoPi R5C running OpenWrt**

-A Python-based service that automatically discovers devices on eth1, learns their MAC addresses, spoofs them on eth0 to request DHCP (v4 and/or v6), and maintains transparent connectivity through IPv4, IPv6, or dual-stack networks.
+A Python-based service that automatically discovers a device on eth1, learns its MAC address, spoofs it on eth0 to request DHCP (v4 and/or v6), and maintains transparent connectivity through IPv4, IPv6, or dual-stack networks.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Python 3.7+](https://img.shields.io/badge/python-3.7+-blue.svg)](https://www.python.org/downloads/)